F-singularities via alterations: Test ideals via alterations

 \begin{proof}[Proof of Corollary \ref{cor.TestIdealConstructedForProperDominantMaps}] Finally, for equation \eqref{eq.TestIdealEqualsComplexImage} we still have the containment $\tau(X; \Delta) \subseteq $ from \autoref{prop.EasyContainmentViaGeneralMaps}.
 On the other hand, if $Y$ has the same dimension as $X$, then it is readily seen from the spectral sequence argument used in the proof of \autoref{thm.TraceNonzero} that

 so that equality holds in \eqref{eq.TestIdealEqualsComplexImage} for $f \: Y \to X$ as in \autoref{thm.MainThm}. \end{proof}

-\begin{remark} If $R$ is an $F$-finite $\bQ$-Gorenstein splinter ring\footnote{Recall a ring $R$ is called a \emph{splinter ring} if any module-finite extension $R \subseteq S$ splits as a map of $R$-modules.}, then \autoref{cor.TestIdealConstructedForManyAlterations} above gives that $\tau(X) = \O_X$, implying that $R$ is strongly $F$-regular (since by $\tau(X)$ we always mean the big test ideal).
+\begin{remark} If $R$ is an $F$-finite $\bQ$-Gorenstein splinter ring (i.e. any module-finite extension $R \subseteq S$ splits as a map of $R$-modules), then \autoref{cor.TestIdealConstructedForManyAlterations} above gives that $\tau(X) = \O_X$, implying that $R$ is strongly $F$-regular (since by $\tau(X)$ we always mean the big test ideal).
 This recovers the main result of \cite{SinghQGorensteinSplinterRings}. \end{remark}